Gilead-Public/gsm.core/.github/CONTRIBUTING.md

 Issues are the primary way to communicate what needs to be done and to track progress.
 Several issue templates are provided to help streamline this process, including:

-- Requirements: Use this template to create a User Requirement.
+- Requirements – Use this template to create a User Requirement.
 Requirements are then assigned sub-issues using the issue types below.
-- Bug: Bug reports for when something isn't working
+- Bug – Bug reports for when something isn't working
-- Feature: User-facing Functionality
+- Feature – User-facing Functionality
-- Technical Task: Non-user facing tasks, such as infrastructure updates or internal tooling improvements.
+- Technical Task – Non-user facing tasks, such as infrastructure updates or internal tooling improvements.
-- Documentation Task: Improvements or additions to the documentation including function docs, readme updates and vignettes.
+- Documentation Task – Improvements or additions to the documentation including function docs, readme updates and vignettes.